marxin/texi2rst-generated/sphinx/gccint/support-for-nested-functions.rst

   code to copy the trampoline into place would be larger than the code to generate it on the spot.

-.. index:: TRAMPOLINE_SECTION
+.. macro:: TRAMPOLINE_SECTION

-MacroTRAMPOLINE_SECTIONReturn the section into which the trampoline template is to be placed (see :ref:`sections`).
+  Return the section into which the trampoline template is to be placed (see :ref:`sections`).
 The default value is ``readonly_data_section``.

-.. index:: TRAMPOLINE_SIZE
+.. macro:: TRAMPOLINE_SIZE

-MacroTRAMPOLINE_SIZEA C expression for the size in bytes of the trampoline, as an integer.
+  A C expression for the size in bytes of the trampoline, as an integer.

-.. index:: TRAMPOLINE_ALIGNMENT
+.. macro:: TRAMPOLINE_ALIGNMENT

-MacroTRAMPOLINE_ALIGNMENTAlignment required for trampolines, in bits.
+  Alignment required for trampolines, in bits.

   If you don't define this macro, the value of ``FUNCTION_ALIGNMENT`` is used for aligning trampolines.

-.. function:: void TARGET_TRAMPOLINE_INIT(rtx m_tramp,tree fndecl,rtx static_chain)
+.. function:: void TARGET_TRAMPOLINE_INIT (rtx m_tramp, tree fndecl, rtx static_chain)

   This hook is called to initialize a trampoline.
   :samp:`{m_tramp}` is an RTX for the memory block for the trampoline; :samp:`{fndecl}`